ampproject/amphtml/extensions/amp-pinterest/amp-pinterest.md

 ##### data-url (required)

-Contains the fully-qualified URL intended to be pinned or re-made into a widget.
+Contains the fully-qualified URL intended to be saved as a pin or re-made into a widget.

 ##### data-media (required)

-Contains the fully-qualified URL of the image intended to be pinned.
+Contains the fully-qualified URL of the image intended to be saved as a pin.
 If the pin will eventually contain multimedia (such as YouTube), it should point to a high-resolution thumbnail.

 ##### data-description (required)